 NOVEMBER– With assistance from the SSR Business Office, the Awards Chair reviews the final copy of instructions and application forms for the Trainee Research and Merit Travel Awards.

-JANUARY/FEBRUARY – The Chair reminds the Awards Committee members that they will receive abstracts to review for the Trainee Awards competition, shortly after the SSR abstract deadline.
+JANUARY/FEBRUARY – The Chair reminds the Awards Committee members that they will receive abstracts to review for the Trainee Research and Trainee Merit Awards shortly after the SSR abstract deadline.
+February is the usual deadline for submission of Abstracts and applications for Trainee Awards.

-/MARCH/APRIL –April is the usual deadline for submission of Abstracts and applications for Trainee Awards.
+The chair assigns members of the awards committee to specific abstracts for review and scoring and sends that information to the office.
+Assignments are made by area of expertise as much as is possible.
+The office checks for any conflicts of interest, and notifies the chair if so, who then reassigns the abstract.
+The chair sends an email to the committee with details of this process, deadlines, etc

-The Awards Chair receives a list of eligible trainee abstracts to consider from the SSR Business Office and the Office recommends a timeline for review and award designation.
-If the abstracts have undergone a first round of evaluation by the Program Committee, the Awards Chair can consider using a narrowed list for the second round of evaluation by the Awards Committee.
-The Awards Chair then assigns abstracts to each committee member for review; abstracts are assigned by area of expertise as much as possible.
-Each abstract is reviewed by three committee members according to criteria published on the SSR website.
+Each abstract is reviewed by two awards committee members and two program committee members according to criteria published on the SSR website.
 Abstract scoring is done online.
 When reviewing is complete, the SSR Business Office forwards the Awards Chair a spreadsheet containing a summary of all scoring and final average score for each abstract.

 Based on abstract rankings and eligibility criteria that are revised annually and posted on the SSR website, the Awards Chair then identifies:

-1) Twelve (12) finalists for the SSR Trainee Research Awards: 6 finalists for the Trainee Poster Competition and 6 finalists for the Trainee Platform Competition.
-These are the top 12 scoring eligible trainee abstracts.
+1) Twelve (18) finalists for the SSR Trainee Research Awards: 6 finalists for the Trainee Poster Competition (Pre-Doctoral), 6 finalists for the Trainee Poster Competition (Post-Doctoral) and 6 finalists for the Trainee Platform Competition.
+These are the top 18 scoring eligible trainee abstracts.
 A minimum of three alternates for each category (poster and platform) is also selected in the event of withdrawal or ineligibility.
 Platform and poster finalists will be judged and ranked by Awards Committee members in attendance at the SSR annual meeting.
 Rankings will determine first/second/third place winners.
 Previous winners (first, second, or third place) from any given year are not eligible to receive an award.
 The list of Trainee Research finalists and alternates is given to the SSR Business Office onsite as soon as possible after the competition is completed.
 The SSR Business office is responsible for verifying the final eligibility of all trainee award recipients before awards are presented.

 2) Abstract rankings are also used to identify recipients of different merit travel awards.
 Typically, the Awards Committee recommends 20 Lalor merit awards, 10 USD NIFA merit travel awards, and 2 Asia-Pacific merit travel awards, although this number may change from year to year.
 In any given year, the SSR office will inform the Awards Chair of the type and number of Trainee Merit Awards available.
 The Awards Chair will then identify a list of recommended recipients and alternates depending on the number of awards that are available.
 The criteria for eligibility of the different Merit Travel Awards are reviewed annually (in November/December) with assistance from the SSR Business Office and posted on the SSR website.
 The Office assists the Chair in confirming eligibility for each award.
 The list of Merit Award recipients and alternates is forwarded to the SSR Business Office by the Awards Chair after abstract scoring is complete.